-What is EDI ANSI ASC X12 Standards?
+What is EDI ANSI ASC X12 Standard?

 ANSI ASC X12 standards are a set of standards and rules that determine a specific syntax for structuring and transferring business documents electronically between partners.